cylc/cylc-admin/docs/proposal-spawn-on-d.md

 Fortunately this doesn't really matter!
 I propose:

+- (As described above) do not remove finished tasks if doing so would empty the task pool.
+This indicates a stall, and keeps the task pool focused on what happened just before the stall.
 - If the workflow stalls - finished or not - shut down on a timeout
   - the timeout allows intervention if the worklfow is actively monitored
   - otherwise the user can intervene later, after restarting the workflow